 breakfast options before the first bell.

-amount of sleep to be alert and ready to learn all day.
-Most school-age kids need
+of sleep to be alert and ready to learn all day.
+Most school-age kids need 10

-10 to 12 hours of sleep a night.
-Bedtime difficulties can arise at this age for a
+to 12 hours of sleep a night.
+Bedtime difficulties can arise at this age for a variety

-variety of reasons.
-Homework, sports, after-school activities, TVs, computers, and
+of reasons.
+Homework, sports, after-school activities, TVs, computers, and video games,

 Lack of sleep can cause irritable or hyperactive behavior and might make it hard

 for kids to pay attention in class.
 It's important to have a consistent bedtime routine,